MarkMa512/tech-stack/rust/rust_basic.md

 ## References
 A reference is a pointer to a variable.

-To create a reference, use the `&` operator.
-To dereference a reference, use the `*` operator.
+- To create a reference, use the `&` operator.
+- To dereference a reference, use the `*` operator.

 It is important to note that a reference is immutable by default.

-To make a reference mutable, use the `mut` keyword.
-It is another way to pass a variable to a function without moving the variable.
+- To make a reference mutable, use the `mut` keyword.

+It is a way to pass a variable to a function without moving the variable.

 ```rust
 fn main(){